A relic of an underwater volcano from about 32 - 36 million years ago.

 At Bridge Point a nearby, likely short-lived volcano erupted around 32 – 36 million years ago.
 The volcano was subsequently eroded, creating an environment for marine life and accumulation of marine sediments.

-Please be aware the following hazards include: narrow, slippery steps cut into the mud allowing access from the bank to the beach, tides, wildlife, sharp and slippery rock underfoot, and falling debris from cliffs.
+Please be aware the following hazards include: narrow, tides, wildlife, sharp and slippery rock underfoot, and falling debris from cliffs.
 Tsunami risk – if an earthquake is strong or long, get gone.

 Take a virtual tour through Bridge Point: